christiantomato/TypeRunner/README.md

 # TypeRunner - Group 01

 ## Commit History
-(we were meant to config username and email to school credentials, some of us forgot...)
+(we were meant to config username and email to school credentials; some of us forgot...)

     263  Christian Tamayo <ctamayo@uwo.ca>
     77  Noh Adhanom Woldetinsae <nwoldeti@uwo.ca>